ciniks117/homepage/content/authors/authors/_index.md

 - Visitors
 ---

+I am a Postdoctoral Researcher at the [Max Planck Institute for Software Systems](https://www.mpi-sws.org/) working with [Prof. Rupak Majumdar](https://people.mpi-sws.org/~rupak/) and [Prof. Sadegh Soudjani](https://hycodev.com/ssoudjani/).
-I am a PhD student at the [Department of Computer Science and Engineering](https://cse.iitk.ac.in/) at the  [Indian Institute of Technology Kanpur](https://iitk.ac.in/) under [Prof. Indranil Saha](https://cse.iitk.ac.in/users/isaha/).
-I am a recipient of the [Prime Minister Research Fellowship](https://pmrf.in) since December-2020.
+Prior to this, I completed my PhD from the [Department of Computer Science and Engineering](https://cse.iitk.ac.in/) at the  [Indian Institute of Technology Kanpur](https://iitk.ac.in/) under [Prof. Indranil Saha](https://cse.iitk.ac.in/users/isaha/).
-I am working on synthesis of safe and robust controllers for safety-critical Cyber Physical Systems (CPSs).
-During MS, I worked on development of an automated debugging tool for CPS models.
-I have worked at OptumSoft, Bangalore for 2 years, where I developed application software for distributed systems.
+My doctoral research was supported by the prestigious [Prime Minister Research Fellowship](https://pmrf.in).

+My research interest lies in the area of Learning-based Controller Synthesis.
+I work mostly in designing Safe, Robust and Efficient algorithms for Embodied AI systems.

 <!-- I love working on robotics systems (mainly Aerial Robots), RC flying of fixed-wings, freestyle FPV flying of multi-rotors, playing video games, watching movies, listening music, and want my GoGoGo...Tron.    -->